PeeterTarvas/NetGrupToo/README.md

 #### Small warning
  - Front-end in front directory uses port 3000
  - Back-end in NetGroupToo directory uses port 8000
- - PostgresSql should be on port 8080
+ - PostgreSql should be on port 8080
  - In front-end if products/directories don't load after their creation use `Reload products and catalogues` button to reload the page